Corrective Move: Electrification

 Britain did not attempt to electrify areas outside of the Aden Colony, leaving most of the country in darkness after they left the country.
-As a result, the socialist authorities established the Public Corporation for Electric Power (PCEP) in 1969 under the Ministry of Industry, with responsibility for the generation, transmission, and distribution of electricity in the country's main population centers.
-The early goals of PCEP were to restart power plants, connect them to the general electricity grid, and establish a training center for Yemeni personnel in the electrical field.
+As a result, the socialist authorities established the Public Corporation for Electric Power (PCEP) in 1969 under the Ministry of Industry, with responsibility for the generation, transmission, and distribution of electricity in the country's main population centres.
+The early goals of PCEP were to restart power plants, connect them to the general electricity grid, and establish a training centre for Yemeni personnel in the electrical field.
 Additionally, the government and PCEP launched three and five-year plans aimed at increasing electricity production to meet the needs of the South Yemenis.

 In 1982, only about 29 per cent of the population had access to public power, with the goal of reaching 44 per cent by 1985: 83 per cent of the urban population and 22 per cent of the rural population.
 By the mid-1980s, considerable progress had been made.
 The primary power system, which served a broad area around Aden and included interconnected generating units, expanded from a capacity of approximately 38 megawatts in 1972 to more than 120 megawatts by 1984.
 In addition to supplying electricity to several major towns, PCEP also held a 60 per cent stake in various local power facilities.
 In 1984, the country had an estimated 166 megawatts of capacity, with PCEP controlling around 140 megawatts.
 By 1986, two more electrical projects were projected to be operational in Wadi Hadhramaut and five towns to the east of Al Mukalla.